abnerssilva/abnerssilva/README-English-Version.md

 My name is __Abner__, I'm 37 years old, I'm married, I have no kids, I'm christian, non smoker and music is my hobby.

 I'm a multi-tasking professional with solid career in Highly complex Equipment service support.
-I've worked for great multinational companies over the last 19 years, and now I'm pivoting my career to Software Developer.
-As the first step, I'm focusing in the Back-end development, however afterwards, in the near future, I'd like to work as a Full Stack Developer.
+I've worked for great multinational companies over the last 19 years, and now I've pivoted my career to Software Developer.
+As the first step, I've focused in the Back-end development, however afterwards, today, I work as a Full Stack Developer.
 I'm willing to learn, teach, share my expertise and knowledge and contribute to the *Dev* community.

 ### More about me:
-- :nerd_face: -> Full Stack Software Engineer at ROITBANK;
+- :nerd_face: -> Full Stack Software Engineer at Compass.Uol;
 - :construction_worker_man: -> Bachelor's Degree in Production Engineering (UNIGRANRIO/2014);
 - :technologist: -> Systems Development student at ESTÁCIO;
 - :muscle: -> Advanced skills in English and Spanish.